The Keystone Method™

 There isn't a rigid script.
 Every client's situation dictates which pieces need attention first, and in what order.
 What stays the same across every engagement is the shape of the work and the rhythm of the meetings.

-Four to five meetings across roughly six months.
-Between meetings, our team handles analysis, modeling, and coordination.
+Usually four to five meetings at most across roughly six months.
+Between meetings, our team handles the analysis, modeling, and coordination, which is where most of the work actually happens.
 You get a clear agenda before every session and a written summary after, so nothing gets lost.
-By month six, the engagement has produced resolved decisions and coordinated actions across the areas that matter most for your situation.

 The sequence and emphasis.
-A client five years from retirement with a concentrated stock position will spend different time than a business owner three years from a sale, and both will spend different time than someone navigating an inheritance.
+A client five years from retirement with concentrated stock will spend different time than a business owner three years from a sale.
 The framework is the same.
 The depth shifts to where decisions are actually waiting.

 What you walk away with.

 The Roth conversion strategy for the next several years.
 The withdrawal sequencing plan.
 The asset location across accounts.
 The beneficiary designations across every account.
-The estate document gaps and how they'll be filled.
-The insurance coverage that's right-sized to your situation.
+The estate document gaps and how they will be filled.
+The insurance coverage that is right-sized to your situation.
 Every major decision has a reason behind it that you understand.

 Conversions initiated.
 Beneficiary forms updated.
 Allocations shifted.
 Policies reviewed with recommendations to your agent or attorney.
 Tax elections filed.
-I handle the work I'm best positioned to handle.
-You handle what's genuinely yours to do.
+I handle the work I am best positioned to handle.
+You handle what is genuinely yours to do.
 Either way, nothing gets dropped.
-We're tracking every open item to completion.
+We are tracking every open item to completion.

 A short document you can refer back to.
 Covers the decisions we made, the reasoning, the actions taken, and anything still outstanding.
 Your spouse can read it.
 Your heirs eventually could too.